ptliu/Markdown_test/rpl_c_style_guide.md

    +   Date the file was last modified
    +   Author(s) of the file
    +   Team that the file is associated with
-   +   Short description of the file
+   +   Short descriptioe of the file

         /*
 	 * Filename: example.c
 	 * Last Modified: April 30, 2017